telekom-mms/sectpmctl/README.md

 By default, only kernels signed by Canonical or Debian are considered to be shown in the boot list.
 Unsigned kernels are ignored for safety reasons.
 If you want to have support for all kernels, you can edit `/etc/sectpmctl/boot.conf` and set `SKIP_UNSIGNED_KERNELS` to `false`.
-Update the bootloader with `sectpmctl boot update` afterwards.
+Update the bootloader with `sectpmctl boot update` afterward.

 If the TPM password is lost or needs to be changed, see the [recovery](#recovery) section.
-Currently it requires the recovery key.
+Currently, it requires the recovery key.

 ### Kernel or kernel module updates